preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 • Why visit in June?
 Bask in the majesty of Alpenglow.

 A spectacular backdrop to Alaska’s capital, Anchorage, the Chugach Mountains are hiking nirvana in June.
-Crisscrossed with marked trails, there are endless routes to carry you deep into the American wilderness.
+Crisscrossed with marked trails, endless routes carry you deep into the American wilderness.

-June is the Alpenglow season too.
+June is the Alpenglow season.
 Time your climb to see the light of the setting sun igniting the mountain tops in a red-pink glow.
-Don’t lend it all your attention though.
+Don’t give it all your attention, though.
 The trails are well-maintained but still wild.
 Be prepared for moose and bear encounters with a bear bell and spray, and load up on DEET for the inevitable mosquito assault.

 A baby turtle crawls on black sand towards the ocean waves.